 In this article we are going to take a look into which sport is the most profitable to bet on.
-Feel free to either watch the YouTube video below or read the article.
+Feel free to read the article below.

 One of the most profitable sports to bet on can be European Football (soccer), but in this video I’m only going to take a look at the major North American sports.

 College basketball and college football can also be very profitable to those who follow them closely, with a large number of games played.
 For this article though we are only going to look at the 4 major professional leagues: NFL, MLB, NBA and NHL.

 It is important to note that while statistically some sports might be more profitable for bettors than others, in the end it will all come down to the person who is handicapping the games.
 Some people will have a great read and great systems in place for one league, and no matter how hard they work they won’t be able to successfully handicap another.

 Let’s take a look at how many regular season betting opportunities we get for each major league:

 And with a 162 game schedule the MLB offers 2430 games per season to bet on.

 Also factor in that easily the most popular sport for betting is the National Football League and you can conclude that the sharpest of bettors analyze those 256 games to shreds.

 OK, so MLB has the advantage in total games available to bet on, now lets take a look at the odds offered on each sport.